Parkland high school shooting: Injuries and survivors

 Survivors of the shooting, teachers and students alike, have struggled with survivor's guilt and other symptoms of post-traumatic stress disorder (PTSD).
-On March 17, 2019, thirteen months after the shooting, 19-year-old Sydney Aiello, who survived and whose friend Meadow Pollack had been killed during the shooting, died by suicide after struggling to attend college.
-She was terrified of being in a classroom and also had been treated for survivor's guilt and PTSD.
-Less than a week later, a 16-year-old boy who had survived the shooting died by suicide.
+On March 17, 2019, thirteen months after the shooting, 19-year-old Sydney Aiello, who survived the shooting, died by suicide.
+She was reportedly terrified of being in a classroom and also had been treated for survivor's guilt and PTSD.
+Less than one week later, on March 23, 2019, 16-year-old Calvin Desir, another survivor of the shooting, also died by suicide.

 Teacher Ivy Schamis was presented with USC Shoah Foundation's inaugural Stronger Than Hate Educator Award in 2019.
 During her acceptance speech at the award ceremony, Schamis honored victims Nicholas Dworet and Helena Ramsay, who died in her class during the shooting.

 Perpetrator

 Nikolas Jacob Cruz was born on September 24, 1998, in Margate, Florida, and was adopted at birth by Lynda and Roger Cruz.
-Both his adoptive parents died, Roger at age 67 on August 11, 2004, and Lynda at age 68 on November 1, 2017, leaving Cruz orphaned three months before the shooting.
+Both his adoptive parents died: Roger at age 67 on August 11, 2004, and Lynda at age 68 on November 1, 2017, leaving Cruz orphaned three months before the shooting.
 Since his mother's death, he had been living with relatives and friends.
 At the time of the shooting, he was enrolled in a GED program and employed at a local Dollar Tree.

-Cruz was a member of the Junior Reserve Officers' Training Corps and had received multiple awards "including academic achievement for maintaining an A grade in JROTC and Bs in other subjects," according to CNN.
-He was also a member of his school's varsity air rifle team.